 These days, it’s not surprising to hear of Hollywood’s leading ladies doing dietary cleanses.
 To lose weight for a role, Beyoncé once completed a “master cleanse,” limiting herself to herbal laxative tea, salt water and a concoction of lemon juice, maple syrup and cayenne pepper.
 Salma Hayek co-founded a company called Cooler Cleanse, which offers an assortment of organic fruit and vegetable juices and nut milks.
 And Gwyneth Paltrow endorses several detox programs and cleanses on her goop.com site.

 So what is a cleanse?
 In short, it’s essentially a semi-fast, most often involving a juice-only menu.
 It typically lasts anywhere from 48 hours to 10 days or more, and enthusiasts insist it rids the body of toxins while causing the skin to glow and the pounds to melt away.
 But before you head to the grocery store to stock up on juicy supplies, proceed with caution.

-“With juice cleanses, you’re drinking a diuretic that usually includes laxatives,” adds Jacqueline Ehlert-Mercer, Ed.D., M.Ed., R.D., who has lectured at several New Jersey colleges and universities.
+“With juice cleanses, you’re drinking a diuretic that usually includes laxatives,” adds Jacqueline Ehlert-Mercer, Ed.D., M.Ed., R.D.
 “You’ll lose a lot of water and electrolytes while depriving your colon of good microbes and bacteria.
 That’s not a positive thing to do.”